project-tsurugi/tsurugidb/README.md

 * For any other questions or feedback, please post to [tsurugidb discussions forum](https://github.com/project-tsurugi/tsurugidb/discussions)

-* This repository is a collection of submodules of each [Sub Project](#sub-projects).
-Therefore, please send Pull Reuqeset to the repository of [Sub project](#sub-projects), not to this repository.
+* This repository is a collection of submodules of each [Sub projects](#sub-projects).
+Therefore, please send Pull Request to the repository of [Sub projects](#sub-projects), not to this repository.

 ## License